Joomla Component Development Tutorial Step by Step

 Joomla component development refers to the process of creating custom extensions that add new and specific functionality to a Joomla-powered website.
 Components are major units in Joomla, and they enable developers to extend the CMS’s core features by implementing custom applications, tools, or content types.

-What is a Component in Joomla?
+What is a component in Joomla?

 Here is a step-by-step guide to Joomla component development: